Reviews You Can Rely On

 A rear pocket large enough to hold a current-day Smartphone is among the premium features favored by novice and expert runners alike for the convenience, stability, and protection it offers.

-While most running shorts stick to some kind of synthetic fabric, there is a great deal of variety when you get into the specific composition of materials brought together to make the fabrics used in the shorts.
+While most running shorts use synthetic fabric, there is a wide variety of materials used to make them.
 Synthetics are typically chosen for active wear due to their lighter weights, wicking properties, sheer feel, and elasticity.
 Common fabrics include polyester, spandex/elastane, and nylon.
-Polyester makes up the lion's share of a fabric blend, with some shorts eschewing alternate fabric combinations altogether to go with full polyester knits instead.
-Each of these individual materials has its own properties, with its own unique combination of benefits.
+Polyester makes up the lion's share of a fabric blend, with some shorts eschewing alternate fabric combinations altogether in favor of full polyester knits.
+Each of these materials has its own properties and unique benefits.

 running shorts - synthetic fabrics excel at wicking away moisture, making them...